navcoin/NavHub/content/news/2018-10-10-new-navcoin-org-website-now-live.md

 ### ATM design competition

 [The ATM design poll on NavCollab is ready to go](https://collab.navcoin.org/s/navcoin-atm/).
-A few community designers have created designs for the NavCoin ATM.
+A few community designers have created mockups for a NavCoin ATM.
 All you have to do is make your profile and cast your vote.
 This is one of the entries - what do you think?

 ![NavCoin ATM](/images/uploads/atm_v1-1-.png)

 That’s all for this week,

 NavCoin Core